ispc/ispc/docs/ispc.rst

   ``template int add<int>(int a, int b);``).
 * Explicit template function specializations (i.e.
   ``template<> int add<int>(int a, int b) { return a - b;}``).
-* Non-type template parametrs (integral and enumeration types).
+* Non-type template parameters (integral and enumeration types).

 What is currently not supported, but is planned to be supported: